Renewed Push for Universal Charitable Deduction

 14 Mar 2023 |

-Strategic Legal Counsel for Nonprofits and Tax-Exempt Organizations Nationwide
+Strategic Legal Counsel for Nonprofits Organizations Nationwide

-At For Purpose Law Group (FPLG), we focus exclusively on serving the unique legal needs of nonprofit organizations and tax-exempt entities across the country.
-Our attorneys work with a wide range of organizations, including public charities, private foundations, social welfare organizations, business leagues, and advocacy groups.
+Our attorneys work with a wide range of organizations, including nonprofit organizations such as public charities, private foundations, social welfare organizations, business leagues, and advocacy groups.
 We understand the complex regulatory landscape that nonprofit leaders navigate—and we are committed to providing legal solutions that support mission-driven work.

-Our focus is always the same: delivering clear, actionable legal guidance that empowers your organization to thrive.Whether you are launching a new organization, expanding your programs, managing compliance obligations, or responding to regulatory inquiries, our nonprofit attorneys deliver strategic, responsive, and mission-aligned support at every stage.
+Our focus is always the same: delivering clear, actionable legal guidance that empowers your organization to thrive.
+Whether you need a nonprofit compliance lawyer to address regulatory risk or a nonprofit governance attorney to support board leadership, FPLG provides responsive, strategic legal counsel.
+Whether you are launching a new organization, expanding your programs, managing compliance obligations, or responding to regulatory inquiries, our nonprofit attorneys deliver strategic, responsive, and mission-aligned support at every stage.

 Launching a nonprofit organization requires more than passion—it demands careful legal planning.
-Our nonprofit formation attorneys assist founders through entity formation, preparation and filing of IRS Form 1023 or 1024 applications, and compliance with state registration requirements.
+Our nonprofit formation attorneys and tax-exempt attorneys assist founders through entity formation, preparation and filing of IRS Form 1023 or 1024 applications, and compliance with state registration requirements.
 We ensure your new organization is structured for success from the very beginning, with a clear path to tax-exempt status.

 Whether your nonprofit has received a delinquency notice, is listed as suspended by the California Franchise Tax Board, or is facing scrutiny from the California Attorney General for failure to properly manage charitable assets, our attorneys will guide you through the reinstatement process.
 We prepare and file back reports, respond to government inquiries, and help restore your organization’s good standing with all necessary agencies.